-At Amsterdam Airport Schiphol we're using an Agile approach to realise a large digital program.
+At Amsterdam Airport Schiphol we're using an Agile approach to realize a large digital program.
 This program includes 5 value streams with multiple teams.
-Due the increasing scale of the program some challenges arise.
+Due to the increasing scale of the program, some challenges arise.
 For example:

 How to organise a Sprint Review with an increasing amount of teams and stakeholders and preserve a valuable outcome?

 In this blog post, I'll describe the challenges and experiments we might try to deal with them.
 Some of these experiments are ideas proposed by Preeti Gholap.
 She answered my question I posted on LinkedIn some time ago.
 Thanks, Preeti!

 The purpose of the Sprint Review is to gather feedback on the delivered product and evaluate the collaboration.
 The Sprint Review should be used for a demonstration and inspection of the developed increment.
 It’s the best opportunity to adapt the product backlog if needed and release the increment to production if the Product Owner finds it useful enough.
 It’s the ideal moment for a joint reflection and to decide how to proceed to optimize value.

 Earlier on I wrote an optimistic article about the Sprint Review at Schiphol.
 The article "5 Characteristics of a Great Sprint Review" offers five examples of what is going well:

 - Stakeholders are difficult to recognize.
 For sure they are present, but they blend themselves between the Scrum Teams making it one big collaborating group of people.

 - Every Developer Participates.
 Yes!
 Every developer was there.
 Most of them holding sticky notes on which they wrote down the feedback they received on their product.